furdog/bitE/README.md

 ---

 ## TODO

-- `bite_begin` does not check source buffer bounds, thus may cause buffer overflow
 - `bite_read` and `bite_write` should never be used in the same context
 - Some variables unnecessarily calculated with every read/write call (OPTIMIZE)
 - Tests and use cases should be more descriptive, as well as the README